andreasjr/inkling/readme.txt

 == Copyright ==

-Concepts WordPress Theme, (C) 2023 Andreas Reif Concepts is distributed under the terms of the GNU GPL.
+Concept WordPress Theme, (C) 2023 Andreas Reif
+Concept is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by